-There are plenty of fitness myths ingrained into our consciousness.
-HFM spoke to fitness expert Dr Charles Clark about how to avoid these myths, and where to find the truths.
+Fitness myths easily sneak their way into our fallible brains, so HFM spoke to fitness expert Dr Charles Clark about how to avoid these myths, and where to find the truths

 When it comes to fitness, it can seem impossible to know how to get started.
 Many men get so caught up with the male body beautiful or complete transformation, they forget to look at the bigger picture.
 But getting fitter, healthier and changing your body doesn’t have to be extreme.
 So what works and what doesn’t?
 Have you tried and failed at the gym?
 Are you confused by the messages perpetuated by the media?

 Ditch the bad science

 Many fitness mantras or stereotypical habits that have become engrained in popular thinking can be very damaging.
 They’re based on bad science – or no science at all – and some regimes or techniques will claim that men can go from unfit blobs to chiselled beefcakes in a few easy steps.
 In his book Health Revolution For Men, Dr Charles Clark unveils a more realistic programme for helping men get healthy, while beating stress and middle-aged spread.
 ‘I’m in a privileged position,’ he says.
 ‘I see so many men over health issues, and I can honestly say that not one has mentioned a six-pack or stressed exercise.
 For many men, seeing muscular models just lowers their self-esteem.
 It can be very counterproductive.
 Men are more worried about longevity and a high standard of living.’
 It’s certainly food for thought.
 Dr Clark adds: ‘Sugar is as big a killer as anything else, often in the form of refined carbs such as cereal, bread, pasta and rice.’